Copyright 2008-2015 Nokia Networks

 len2 = len(list2)

-f'Lengths are different: {len1} != {len2}',
+report_error(f"Lengths are different: {len1} != {len2}", msg, values)

 if not names:

-if is_dict_like(names):
+if diffs:

 for index, (item1, item2) in enumerate(zip(list1, list2)):

-name = f' ({names[index]})' if index in names else ''
+name = f" ({names[index]})" if index in names else ""

 try:

-assert_equal(item1, item2, msg=f'Index {index}{name}')
+assert_equal(item1, item2, msg=f"Index {index}{name}")

 except AssertionError as err: